-The Company holds economic capital, based on the SII SCR, against residual operational risk, to the extent that it cannot be eliminated by management action.
-QRT S.25.02 (Appendix F.1.7) shows that the Company's undiversified SCR for operational risk is £2m.
-The Company also produces specific conduct risk management information used to measure and analyse its exposure to conduct risk.
+The Company holds economic capital, based on the SII SCR, against residual operational risk to the extent that it cannot be eliminated by management action.
+QRT S.25.03 (Appendix F.1.7) shows that the Company's undiversified SCR for operational risk is £1m.